 For: A drop of romance

-We’ve been obsessed with the thought of staying at a winery recently and have discovered that just down the road, in Redhill, there’s a cute little family-run B&B called The Forge over at Aldwick Court Farm & Vineyard, which produces its own, award-winning English tipples.
+We’ve been obsessed with the thought of staying at a winery recently and have discovered that just down the road, in Redhill, there’s a cute little family-run B&B called The Forge over at Aldwick Court Farm & Vineyard, which produces its own award-winning English tipples.
 Arrange a tour and delve into the history of Somerset’s largest vineyard, cultivate an understanding of English viticulture, explore the 11 acres of grape vines – and then, of course, assess the fruits of the family’s labour by sampling their available vintages.
 Alternatively, how does the sound of a stargazers’ retreat grab you?
-We’ve been avidly Googling them here in the office and found a great spot in Brecon, converted from a stable used for forest ponies, between the quiet hamlets of Trecastle and Crai.
+We found a great spot in Brecon, converted from a stable used for forest ponies, between the quiet hamlets of Trecastle and Crai.
 Sleeping two and offering views of highest peak in South Wales, Pen y Fan, the romantic getaway is a little haven featuring a computerised Meade telescope for visitors to use, as well as its own observatory.
 Weeks start from £254 and short breaks from £191.